OrgFlow/docs/content/reference/commands/stack-create.md

   An encryption key will be generated for you if `--saveCredentials` is specified and `--encryptionKey` is omitted.

   The encryption key to be used to encrypt saved credentials (if any).

+- **`--ensurePortable`**

+  By default, OrgFlow optimizes some metadata types for effective version control, at the expense of compatibility with other tools, when committing your Salesforce metadata to your Git repository.
+Specifying `--ensurePortable` configures your stack to instead optimize metadata in your repository for compatibility with other tools, by disabling those optimizations.

 - **`--apiVersion=<number>`**